codigosh/Kashboard/README.md

 ---

-## Updates & Security
+## Updates
-Lastboard uses a dedicated proxy (`api-updates.codigosh.com`) to manage version checks.
-This ensures:
-* **Reliability:** Bypassing GitHub's rate limits for a smoother experience.
-* **Privacy:** No user data is tracked or stored during the update process.
-* **Integrity:** Secure delivery of official releases.
+Lastboard features an automated update system via a secure proxy to ensure 24/7 availability and bypass GitHub API rate limits.

-For more technical details on our infrastructure transparency, see our [SECURITY.md](./SECURITY.md).
+For more information on our infrastructure and how we protect your privacy, please read our [Security Policy](./SECURITY.md).

 ---